-Both of the two The proposed Land Use Plan Amendments and the Development Code documents containing proposed amendments to the Marin County LCP are entitled "Planning Commission- Approved Recommended Draft."
-Before endorsing these documents, Tthe Marin County Planning Commission held eight public hearings from August 2011 through January 2012, each focusing on particular policy areas, to review and provide direction to staff on the policies, programs, Development Code provisions, and other contents contained in the draft LCP amendments.
+Both of the two The proposed Land Use Plan Amendments and the Development Code documents containing proposed amendments to the Marin County LCP are entitled "Planning Commission-Approved Recommended Draft."
+Before endorsing these documents, The Marin County Planning Commission held

-Previously Prior to the public hearings, the Planning Commission conducted nineteen public workshops from March 2009 through January 2011.
-These workshops also focused on particular policy areas and resulted in revisions that were reflected in a June 2011 Public Review Draftof the entire Local Coastal Program.
-Furthermore, Tthe Board of Supervisors and Planning Commission also held a joint meeting on June 28, 2011 to adopt a schedule for further review of the LCP amendments and to accept public comments.
+Previously-Prior to the public hearings, the Planning Commission conducted nineteen public workshops from March 2009 through January 2011.
+These workshops also focused on particular policy areas and resulted in revisions that were reflected in a June 2011 Public Review Draft of the entire Local Coastal Program.
+Furthermore, The Board of Supervisors and Planning Commission also held a joint meeting on June 28, 2011 to adopt a schedule for further review of the LCP amendments and to accept public comments.

 In addition to the public hearings and workshops with conducted by the Planning Commission, staff of the Community Development Agency conducted four public meetings in West Marin communities during 2008 and 2009, at which time the process of updating the Local Coastal Program was introduced.
 Four additional community workshops were held during 2011, following publication of the June 2011 Public Review Draft of the LCP.
 Finally, staff has conducted numerous meetings with community groups, interested organizations, other agencies, and California Coastal Commission staff.
-At each public workshop, hearing, and meeting, public testimony and comments were accepted.3 and a A significant number of other written and electronic communications have also been received by the Planning Commission.
+At each public workshop, hearing, and meeting, public testimony and comments were accepted.
+At each public number of other written and electronic communications have also been received by the Planning Commission.
 Valuable feedback and input was gathered during this process and has been very helpful in facilitating the development of the policies, programs, and other provisions contained in these documents.